 Front load high-efficiency washers rely on a tumbling action to move clothes through the cleaning solution and top load high-efficiency washers use a bottom paddle agitator leaving more space for dirty clothes.

-Since cubic feet is a measurement of space and dirty laundry is measured in pounds which is a weight, you can't do a one-to-one conversion.
+Since washer capacity is figured in cubic feet, a measurement of space and dirty laundry is measured by the pound, a weight measurement; you can't do a one-to-one conversion.

 Today, every washer comes with a capacity recommendation.
-As a rule of thumb, 12 pounds of laundry is appropriate for a standard capacity top load washer, 15-18 pounds for a front-load washer and 20-22 pounds for an extra large capacity front load washer.
+As a rule of thumb, 12 pounds of laundry is appropriate for a standard capacity top load washer, 15 to 18 pounds for a front-load washer, and 20 to 22 pounds for an extra large capacity front load washer.

 To give you an idea as to how much dirty laundry weighs, here are some guidelines: